legacyLD/rails-pet-lab/docs/part-v.md

    irb(main):001:4> guy.valid?
    ```

-4. Still in the Rails console, use `.errors.full_messages` to display the user-friendly error messages for the invalid owner you just created.
+4. Still in the Rails console, use `.errors.full_messages` to display the owner-friendly error messages for the invalid owner you just created.

 #### Refactor Controller to Handle Errors